hpikus/hpikus/README.md

 ## Reporting for learning! 💡

-- 🔭 I’m currently working on the Hosting Platform for IRI Digital First Standards
+- 🔭 I’m working on the Hosting Platform for IRI Digital First Standards
-- 🌱 I’m currently learning Github
+- 🌱 I’m learning Github

 | Project | Status |